Cheng2046/cointracking-demov1/README.md

 ## Screencast link

-- refer to the video if by any chance the project couldn't be installed locally:
+- refer to the video if by any chance the project couldn't be run locally:

 ## Others